 Why should EPA respond to the Petition?
 What should we expect from the EPA?

 Federal law requires at minimum that the EPA respond to this Petition—the right to submit the Petition is given by federal law and the EPA cannot ignore Petitioners’ requests.
 The EPA has some flexibility in the manner and timing of its response, but the agency cannot unreasonably delay a response or action.

-Petitioners anticipate asking the EPA hold a public hearing to give Wisconsinites have chance to explain the real, wide-sweeping impacts of water pollution in Wisconsin.
+Petitioners anticipate asking the EPA to hold a public hearing to give Wisconsinites the chance to explain the real, wide-sweeping impacts of water pollution in Wisconsin.
 The key is that the EPA’s response must address all aspects of the broken water permitting program as Petitioners detail in their submittal.

 What role do citizens play?

 Citizens are the fuel and the reason for this Petition.
 Though other states have submitted similar Petitions to the EPA, this action is unique in that it is filed by individual Wisconsin residents rather than an organization.
 Sixteen Wisconsin residents have given their time, expertise, and testimonials to show how the failure of the DNR to operate its water pollution permit according to the Clean Water Act has a real impact on real people.